Rebalancing Power in Global Mental Health

 While steady progress has been made in addressing the treatment gap in mental health care, the global mental health movement has been overshadowed by a critique that it lacks inclusion of the global south.

 The symposium starts from a point of critiquing the dominance of the global north in research, policy frameworks, education and training, to explore how knowledge systems can be democratised to meaningfully integrate a broader range of perspectives and create a bi-directional flow of knowledge between the global north and the south.

-The symposium included multiple speakers who are emerging in the field, and bring forward a fresh perspective from the global south (Yeni Rosa Demayanti, Brother Jimi Huayta-Riviera, Melquiades and Victor Ugo), and in relation to women specific issues in mental health (Bonnie Evans).
+The symposium included multiple speakers who are emerging in the field, and bring forward a fresh perspective from the global south (Yeni Rosa Damayanti, Brother Jimi Huayta-Riviera, Melquiades Huauya Ore and Victor Ugo), and in relation to women specific issues in mental health (Bonnie Evans).

 The Chair of the symposium, Julian Eaton (Co-Director of CGMH at LSHTM and Director of Mental Health at CBM) opened the event by emphasising the importance of introspection and reflection in paving a new era of cooperation in the field of mental health, in which he said the following:

 “Who gets to decide?
 How do we know our field with the extra resources doesn’t do more harm than good?
 I think we’ve got loads of sincere people, researchers, important leaders who are trying to think these things through and moving in roughly in the right direction, but how do we know?”

 The rest of the symposium saw each speaker provide unique and innovative insights to some of these pertinent questions.